24 May Hiking the Pyrenees – The Top 10 Things to See on the GR10

 It has a rugged yet welcoming landscape that is a haven for a range of activities such as skiing and walking holidays in the Pyrenees.
 However, the GR10 trail is the best way to experience all that this mountain range has to offer.
 You can wander almost aimlessly, surrounded by breath-taking views and scenery and understand why so many marvel at this part of the world.

-On foot, you will have the chance to take in many amazing sights such as grand glacial cirques, clear lakes, and snow-kissed summits.
+On foot, you will have the chance to take in the most beautiful places in the Pyrenees such as grand glacial cirques, clear lakes, and snow-kissed summits.
 You will come across mesmerising waterfalls and dense forests.
 It doesn’t get much better than this because the famed GR10 trail carves and curves it way across the high peaks.
 Footpaths take you straight to the heart of spectacular surroundings.

 Be Amazed by the Cirque de Gavarnie